LBoyle/reason-linux-native/README.md

 opam install ocp-indent
 ```

+I occurrs to me that I'm using refmt below, this came from reason-cli, I'd just install reason-cli ```npm install -g reason-cli@3.2.0-linux```

 Then make a couple of bash scripts for switching between Reason and OCaml

 Put these aliases into your ~/.bashrc or ~/.zshrc